le0nAg/le0nAg.github.io/_posts/2025-05-05-binary-search-and-sqli.md

 Cookie: TrackingId=y6tn63qZPONEGZjW' AND SUBSTRING((SELECT Password FROM Users WHERE Username = 'administrator'), $pos, 1) > '$char
 ```

+>This query asks: "Is the character at position X greater than 'm'?" <br/>If true, we search in the upper half of the alphabet<br/>If false, we search in the lower half

 We can extend this reasonment to all characters: we perform a binary search for each character of the password, in other words we try log(|alphabet|) comparisons for each character of the password.
 The overall complexity is $O(N*log(M))$ with the exact complexity being, under the same assumptions above, $30*log(62) \approx 180$ requests in the worst-case scenario.